2022 Education Sessions

 Industry Spotlight: State of the Frozen Food Industry;

 Monday, February 21 at 7:30 a.m.
 CST

-The frozen food category has been a growth driver for years, COVID-19 proved to be the great accelerator.
+The frozen food category has been a growth driver for years and COVID-19 proved to be the great accelerator.
 Can frozen sustain these double-digit gains vs. 2019 and 2020?
 What is the new food landscape and what’s the growth potential for frozen?
 How will frozen fruits and vegetables fare?
-To stay ahead of the curve, IRI’s Sally Lyons Wyatt will share retail-based consumer and shopper sales trends, identify outperforming segments and uncover vulnerabilities during her “State of the Industry” presentation.
+To help frozen food companies stay ahead of the curve, IRI’s Sally Lyons Wyatt will share retail-based consumer sales trends, identify outperforming segments and uncover vulnerabilities during her “State of the Industry” presentation.
 She also will provide insights to the various roles frozen foods play to meet consumers’ needs and opportunities to capture even more growth.